r0mainp/concrete-datastore/docs/api-routes.md

 ### Model related API endpoints

 As explained in the introduction, Concrete Datastore consumes a datamodel definition in order to generate an API giving acess to the instances of the datastore.
-For each model, Concrete Datastore generates andpoints that allow a user to perform **CRUD** methods.
+For each model, Concrete Datastore generates endpoints that allow a user to perform **CRUD** methods.
 This endpoint is a `kebab-case` (lower case with hyphens) of the model's name.
 For example if you have a model named `MyModel`, the API endpoint will be `my-model`.

 For each model, Concrete Datastore exposes two routes accepting different methods: